 Where does training take place?

 Do you provide other services besides accent training?

 Yes, additional components can be built into your accent program which may include learning American slang and idioms, fine-tuning grammar, voice skills, presentation and public speaking skills, and enhancing interviewing skills.
 Please let us know at the beginning of your program what you are most interested in.

 Do you teach accent acquisition for other languages? (i.e. Irish Accent)

-At this time, we only provide instruction for the neutral American English accent.
+At this time, we primarily provide instruction for the neutral American English accent.
 For actors, the American accent or French accent is available.

 What are the benefits of American accent training?